Google Cloud Platform (GCP)

 Protocols and ports

-ports, only.
+ports.
 For example, a rule that blocks traffic from a certain IP address,

 but which doesn't specify a protocol or port, blocks traffic from all protocols